 Training at Wanzl

 Training at Wanzl is very much based on practical work and always focuses on both encouraging and challenging the apprentices.
-“Thorough training is the best foundation for later success in professional life.
+“Thorough training is the best foundation for success later in your professional career.
 Qualified trainers accompany our apprentices throughout their apprenticeships and are available both as contact persons and advisers,” explains Frank Oppenländer.
-From precision machinist to office clerk – at Wanzl you have the choice.
+From precision machinist to office clerk – at Wanzl you can choose between a wide range of professions.
 Commercial apprentices work in 15 different corporate departments during their apprenticeships and get to know the company inside out.
-Industrial apprentices are trained at our company's internal training centre with an affiliated training workshop.
+Industrial apprentices are trained at our company’s internal training centre with an affiliated training workshop.
 At the Leipheim training centre and in the company’s specialist departments, Wanzl offers training in the commercial and industrial sectors.
 Once training is complete, interesting opportunities in a globally successful company await.
 Experienced master craftsmen in the industrial and technical sector train apprentices at the Kirchheim training centre.
 Apprentices perform precision work in state-of-the-art production and quality processes, from drilling and milling to assembly of machine components.
 “We are always on the lookout for qualified specialists, who we then of course want to keep with us in the company,” says Frank Oppenländer.